EnlZhao/Notebook/docs/Course/netsec/traffic.md

 - Collect information about the attacker’s activity
 - Encourage the attacker to stay on the system long enough for administrators to respond

-- Decoy systems designed to lure a potential attacker away from critical systems
-- Collect information about the attacker’s activity

 ![](../../Images/2024-04-13-18-05-05.png)

 > ADS (Active Defense System)